hvoss-techfak/AutoForge/README.md

 **TLDR:** It uses a picture to generate a 3D layer image that you can print with a 3d printer.
 Similar to [Hueforge](https://shop.thehueforge.com/), but without the manual work (and without the artistic control).

-## ATTENTION: There is currently still a bug in this implementation, where colors sometimes do not match the hueforge output.
-We are working on fixing this issue.

 ## Example